Why Identity Has Become the Primary Attack Surface

 - An identity trusted by a more sensitive system

-Non-human identities have quietly become a major risk layer
+Non-human identities are the quiet risk layer

 - Service accounts

-- Service principals
+- Service principals in Entra ID

 - API keys